ngs-docs/angus/github.md

 Click the button to create a new repository.

 In the next window, enter a name into the box.
 You can also optionally enter a description in the box below.
-Additionally, you can initialize the repository with a README file.
-That means that when the repository is created, it will start by having a text file called README.
+Additionally, you can initialize the repository with a `README.md` file.
+That means that when the repository is created, it will start by having a text file called `README.md`.
+The extension `md` stands for `Markdown` format that we saw earlier brifely in the [Jupyter Notebook lesson]() and we will cover more in depth in the [RMarkdown lesson]().

 # Cloning Repositories